 For her thesis film, Lauren completed a feature length film titled Huro Huro, which premiered at the Full Frame Theater in Durham, North Carolina.

 Upon the completion of her Masters, Lauren was selected as a Lewis Hine Documentary Fellow by the Center of the Documentary Studies at Duke for the 2017-2018 academic year.
-Lauren currently works in conjunction with the Hot Bread Kitchen, a non-profit serving the Harlem community.
+Lauren currently works as a producer at Blue Chalk Media located in Portland, Oregon.